Monday, September 30, 2024

 But what's "not a difficult walk" for me isn't easy for everybody, nor do I expect it's going to stay easy for me as the years roll on.
 As I walked, I noticed fast-moving traffic on the thoroughfares (19th Street and 3rd Avenue) I had to cross; walnuts in various states of repair on the sidewalk; a car parked across the handicapped-accessible curb cut; and trees encroaching on the sidewalk.
 None was a barrier to me, but I wasn't using a cane or a wheelchair, pushing a stroller, walking with a small child, or being a small child.
 It was an unseasonably lovely day, not raining or icy.
 Even having a destination within a mile's walk can be an unwelcome adventure depending on the circumstances.

-NOTE: Today, Greater Greater Washington and the Washington Area Bicycle Association are co-sponsoring a walk audit in DC.
+NOTE: Today, Greater Greater Washington and the Washington Area Bicyclist Association are co-sponsoring a walk audit in DC.
 I wonder if Cedar Rapids would ever be willing to try that?
 I'm sure there are disability advocates around here who could be hired to lead it.

 Tuesday, October 1 (sunny, 68F)